-The best way to protect streams from pollution is to prevent it at the source!
+The best way to protect streams from water pollution is to prevent at the source!
 This means keeping litter and other trash out of creeks in Raleigh.
 It's also important to keep trash out of yards and streets.

 Litter can flow from yards and streets to nearby drains and streams when it rains.
 Chemicals and other pollutants negatively impact the environment and wildlife in waterways.

 Ways to Prevent Water Pollution